A former nursing assistant has been jailed for more than two years for her part in a £44,000 heroin dealing operation.

 The 35-year-old had been remanded in custody after breaching a bail order by going on holiday without informing her social worker.

-A bag recovered from the property contained 884 grams of heroin with a street value of £44,200,
+Police launched a raid on Sandeman Street on October 24 and recovered 884 grams of heroin with a street value of £44,200.

-The home, where Falconer lived, was described as “a safe house”.
-The court was told he had £5,000 worth of drug debt, causing his home to be used to store narcotics for a third party.
+Falconer’s home was described as “a safe house”, used to store narcotics for a third party.

 Defence solicitor Anika Jethwa said that Scully, of Scott Court, had become involved in the operation due to having a drug addiction herself, but was now clean.